 Famciclovir (Famvir)

-The shingles vaccine (Shingrix) is currently recommended for adults ages 50 and older.
-This is even if you’ve had shingles in the past or received Zostavax, another shingles vaccine that’s no longer available in the U.S.
+The shingles vaccine can keep you from developing shingles.
+Shingrix is currently recommended for adults ages 50 and older.
+You can get a shingles vaccine even if you had shingles in the past.
+You should get an updated shingles vaccine if you received Zostavax, another shingles vaccine that’s no longer available in the U.S.

-The Advisory Committee on Immunization Practices does not recommend a shingles vaccine for anyone under 50 years old at this time.
+The Advisory Committee on Immunization Practices doesn’t recommend a shingles vaccine for anyone under 50 years old.

 Most cases of shingles last 2 to 5 weeks.
 But, in some cases, pain can persist for months.
 This is called “postherpetic neuralgia,” and it’s the most common complication of shingles.

-A person with shingles can’t pass shingles to another person, but they can pass VZV to someone who isn’t immune to chickenpox.
-This would be someone who has never had chickenpox or hasn’t received a vaccine against chickenpox.
-Providers often recommend that people with shingles avoid contact with babies or young children who haven’t been vaccinated.
+A person with shingles can’t pass shingles to another person.
+But they can pass VZV to someone who isn’t immune to chickenpox.
+Experts recommend that people with shingles avoid contact with people who haven’t been completely vaccinated against chickenpox, like babies and young children.

-Centers for Disease Control and Prevention.
-(2018).
-Shingles vaccination.
+Centers for Disease Control and Prevention. (n.d.).
+Shingles (herpes zoster).

 Lal, H., et al. (2015).
 Efficacy of an adjuvanted herpes zoster subunit vaccine in older adults.
 The New England Journal of Medicine.